-The editor of RAIN, Mark Benjamin, speaks with Alison de Lima Greene, the Isabel Brown Wilson Curator of Modern & Contemporary Art at the Museum of Fine Arts, Houston (MFAH), about artist William Forsythe‘s immersive new exhibition, “Choreographic Objects,” opening May 23rd.
+The editor of Rain, Mark Benjamin, speaks with Alison de Lima Greene, the Isabel Brown Wilson Curator of Modern & Contemporary Art at the Museum of Fine Arts, Houston (MFAH), about the William Forsythe immersive new exhibition, “Choreographic Objects,” opening May 23rd.

 With an extensive repertoire in dance and choreography, William Forsythe’s artistic practice subtly explores the limits of space and time through poetic works like “Black Flags” (2014).
 For the past twenty years, Forsythe has created works combining choreography and the visual arts under the series title “choreographic objects.”
 Installed in the Mies van Der Rohe designed Cullinan Hall, the show creates an immersive dialogue between the audience and artistic gestures and objects.
 RAIN speaks with Alison de Lima Greene here on the show and the MFAH contemporary arts program.

 MB: Hi Alison, I want to get your thoughts on the new William Forsythe show, “Choreographic Objects” and understand more about your perspective on the works.
 I should mention I’m from Houston actually and I have seen a few of your shows.
 I spent much of my free time between The Menil Collection and the MFAH.

 AG: Well, when did you move to New York?